5starkarma/sportclips/README.md

 # sportclips
-Sportclips payroll automation website built using the Django Framework.
+Sportclips payroll automation website built using Python and the Django Framework.